yael333/yael333.github.io/data/memsafety.md

             sys.exit(1)
 ```

-## Our Unintented Soltuion
+## Our Unintended Solution
 We were a tad overwhelmed at first although there was something that stuck out like a sore thumb to us, the control flow on the python on script.
 Why include AST checks in it when you have the rust sandboxing module, and why after you first build the program???

-Scouring through it we found our first vulnerability in the code present in ``write_to_rs()``, it seems to just insert our code into the file without any brackets escpaing checks:
+Scouring through it we found our first vulnerability in the code present in ``write_to_rs()``, it seems to just insert our code into the file without any brackets escaping checks:

 ```py
 def write_to_rs(contents):